adaltas/node-csv/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

 Please provide us with a unit test, an example code or even pseudo-code.
-It could be written in JavaScript or CoffeeScript, it doesn't matter.
-What's important is to limit the data to the minimum as well as to strip down the number of options to the only ones with an impact.
+It could be written in JavaScript or CoffeeScript, but not in TypeScript unless the bug is related to TypeScript.

+What's important is to **limit the data** to the minimum as well as to **strip down the number of options** to the relevant ones with an impact.
+Do not reference an external file.

 **Additional context**